MakerGram/makergram.com-support/.github/ISSUE_TEMPLATE/ask_a_question.md

 ---
-name: Question
+name: Ask a Question or Clarify a doubt
-about: Ask a question
+about: Get clarification on any Question/Doubt you have on how to use the platform.
 title: ''
 labels: question
 assignees: ''